Fear & Greed Index November 2024: 10 Stock Sentiment Charts

 Take, for example, the famous Dotcom boom of 2000.
 Greed surged into the marketplace on the misplaced belief that new Internet-based technology would fundamentally shift the market dynamics and business models of the future.

 Technology became fashionable, and “Bricks and Mortar” businesses were perceived as outdated and almost worthless.
-This paradigm shift meant that money poured into technology stocks at an unrepentant rate and that money poured out of “Bricks and Mortar” stocks at an equal rate.
+This paradigm shift meant that money poured into technology stocks at an unrepentant rate and out of “Bricks and Mortar” stocks at an equal rate.

 Signs of A Bust